SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Pinkie retorts, “That doesn’t sound anything like what I’m doing.”

-Twilight says, exasperatedly, “How could it not be, you literally showed a pyramid.”
+Twilight says, exasperatedly, “How could it not be?
+You literally showed a pyramid!”

 Pinkie shrugs.
 “I’d say it’s more of a triangle.”